BaltoRouberol/twitter_timeline/scripts/README.md

 ### retrieve_tweets.sh
-This bash script executes the `../twitter/retrieve.py` python script, which retrieves tweets from the user's timeline, and store them in a database.
+This bash script executes the `../retrieve.py` python script, which retrieves tweets from the user's timeline, and store them in a database.

 ### backup.sh
-This bash script creates a backup of the mongoDB database, and store it in a `../backup/$DATE-$HOUR` directory.
+This bash script creates a backup of the [mongoDB](http://www.mongodb.org/) database, and store it in a `./backup/$DATE-$HOUR` directory.

 ### Planned execution